SamP923/Arduino_Demos/README.md

 <br><br><br>
 ### Blinking LED Workshop Extra Code Variants
 **Line LED:** Each LED will light up then turn off in a line from left to right, then do the same pattern from right to left.
-This process will repeat indefinitely.
+This process will repeat indefinitely.<br>
 **Opposite LED:** LEDs will alternate between on and off, with odd pins in sync and even pins in sync.
 This process will repeat indefinitely.

 ### Intro to LCD Workshop Extra Code Variants